FOD-LunaNull/starcart/README.md

 2 we need pagination also for the results - luckily the json provides a next and previous and a total count of items ()

+2 a) if you want to make a reusable 'hook' you can add custom pagination logic in there b) there is a <Pagination /> component in the semantic react ui library

 ## favourites UI

     -- there's a faves component but all we can do is add, we can't delete or sort by rating.